 The initial Greek attacks on January 11 and 12 were repelled by the Turks with heavy losses for the Greek side.
 However, on February 20, 1913, the Greek Army attacked again, out-flanking the Turks on the west while occupying their forces in the east and the centre.
 The Ottoman Army was taken by surprise and their commander, Esad Pasha, surrendered at the dawn of February 21 at Emin Agha Inn – the headquarters of the Greek Army.

 At the outbreak of the war, the Greek Army on the Epirus front did not have the numbers to initiate an offensive against the German-designed defensive positions in Bizani.
 However, after the campaign in Macedonia was over, many Greek troops were redeployed to Epirus, where Crown Prince Constantine himself assumed command.
-In the battle that followed the Ottoman positions were breached and Ioannina taken.
+In the battle that followed, the Ottoman positions were breached, and Ioannina was taken.
 Despite having a slight numerical advantage, this was not the decisive factor in the Greek victory.
-Rather, “solid operational planning” by the Greeks was key as it helped them implement a well-coordinated and executed assault that did not allow the Ottoman forces time to react.
+Instead, “solid operational planning” by the Greeks was vital as it helped them implement a well-coordinated and executed assault that did not allow the Ottoman forces time to react.

-The Ottoman defeat lead to the capture of Ioannina in Epirus.
+The Ottoman defeat leads to the capture of Ioannina in Epirus.

 Greek casualties amounted to 812 dead and 1,499 wounded.

-Today marks the 107 year anniversary of the Independence of Ioannina and there will be huge celebrations all over the town and in the Epirus region, with plenty of traditional food, music, and dancing.
+Today marks the 107th anniversary of the Independence of Ioannina, and there will be huge celebrations all over the town and in the Epirus region, with plenty of traditional food, music, and dancing.